i18next/next-i18next/README.md

 ### 3. Project setup

 First, create a `next-i18next.config.js` file in the root of your project.
-The syntax for the nested `i18n` object [comes from NextJs directly](https://nextjs.org/docs/advanced-features/i18n-routing).
+The syntax for the nested `i18n` object [comes from Next.js directly](https://nextjs.org/docs/advanced-features/i18n-routing).

 This tells `next-i18next` what your `defaultLocale` and other locales are, so that it can preload translations on the server: